kaburia/3D-reconstruction/README.md

 This project demonstrates a pipeline for 3D reconstruction using a series of images.
 The pipeline is integrated into a Flask application that allows users to upload the images and obtain a 3D reconstruction as an OBJ file.

+For the setup, there are two options
+1. Perform camera calibration using a calibration pattern or known geometry to estimate the camera parameters.
+This step is crucial for accurate reconstruction.
+2. Take the images and use a feature extraction algorithm such as SIFT to extract features.

 ## Pipeline Steps

 ## 1. Image Acquisition